xingchenzhao/CS1660-Project/README.md

 - Run `socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"`
 - Then open a new terminal tab, and run `docker-compose up --build`
 - Now the GUI should pop up, and you can use all tools in the application.
+- Some apps require password.
+- - e
 - When done, click the X button, and run `docker-compose stop` and `docker-compose down`

 ## Video Walkthrough